As the situation regarding Coronavirus (COVID-19) continues to evolve, we want to update you on the precautions Apria has put in place.

 In addition, Apria has well-established infection control procedures in place, which are in compliance with the Centers for Disease Control (CDC) and Occupational Safety and Health Administration (OSHA) regulations and have been validated through the accreditation process with the Joint Commission.

 To reduce patient interaction, Apria has increased the use of email communication prior to delivery, following current protocols.
 Additionally, whenever possible, we are using electronically signed Apria Sales, Service and Rental Agreements (eSSRAs) to avoid handling pens and papers.
-Utilization of online device setup guides and instructional videos are also used when feasible.
+Online device setup guides and instructional videos are also used when feasible.